mcollina/node-eps/XXX-asyncwrap-api.md

 // the scope of an enabled AsyncHook instance. asyncHook.disable();

 // The following are the callbacks that can be passed to createHook().

 // init() is called during object construction.
-The handle may not have
+The resource may not have
 // completed construction when this callback runs.
 So all fields of the
-// handle referenced by "id" may not have been populated. function init(id, type, triggerId, handle) { }
+// resource referenced by "id" may not have been populated. function init(id, type, triggerId, resource) { }

-// before() is called just before the handle's callback is called.
+// before() is called just before the resource's callback is called.
 It can be
 // called 0-N times for handles (e.g. TCPWrap), and should be called exactly 1
 // time for requests (e.g. FSReqWrap).
 function before(id) { }

-// after() is called just after the handle's callback has finished, and will
+// after() is called just after the resource's callback has finished, and will
 // always fire.
-Except in the case of an uncaught exception. function after(id) { }
+In the case of an uncaught exception after() will fire after
+// the 'uncaughtException' handler, or domain, has handled the exception. function after(id) { }

 // destroy() is called when an AsyncWrap instance is destroyed.
 In cases like
-// HTTPParser where the resource is reused, or timers where the handle is only
+// HTTPParser where the resource is reused, or timers where the resource is
-// a JS object, destroy() will be triggered manually soon after after() has
+// only a JS object, destroy() will be triggered manually soon after after()
-// completed.
+// has completed.
 function destroy(id) { }

+// The following is the recommended embedder API.

+// AsyncEvent() is meant to be extended.
+Instantiating a new AsyncEvent() also
+// triggers init().
+If triggerId is omitted then currentId() is used. const asyncEvent = new AsyncEvent(type[, triggerId]);

+// Call before() hooks.
+asyncEvent.emitBefore();

+// Call after() hooks.
+It is important that before/after calls are unwound
+// in the same order they are called.
+Otherwise an unrecoverable exception
+// will be made.
+asyncEvent.emitAfter();

+// Call destroy() hooks.
+asyncEvent.emitDestroy();

+// Return the unique id assigned to the AsyncEvent instance. asyncEvent.asyncId();

+// Return the trigger id for the AsyncEvent instance. asyncEvent.triggerId();

 // The following calls are specific to the embedder API.
-If any hook emitter is
-// used then they must all be used to make sure state proceeds correctly.
+This API is considered
+// more low-level than the AsyncEvent API, and the AsyncEvent API is
+// recommended over using the following.

-// Return new unique id for a constructing handle. const id = async_hooks.newUid();
+// Return new unique id for a constructing resource.
+This value must be
+// manually tracked by the user for triggering async events. const id = async_hooks.newId();

+// Retrieve the triggerId for the constructed resource.
+This value must be
+// manually tracked by the user for triggering async events. async_hooks.initTriggerId(id);

-// Set the current global id.
+// Set the trigger id for the next asynchronous resource that is created.
+The
-async_hooks.setCurrentId(id);
+// value is reset after it's been retrieved.
+This API is similar to
+// triggerIdScope() except it's more brittle because if a constructor fails the
+// then the internal field may not be reset. async_hooks.setInitTriggerId(id);

 // Call the init() callbacks.
-Returns an instance of AsyncEvent that will be
-// used in other emit calls.
-async_hooks.emitInit(id, handle, type[, triggerId]);
+It is recommended that resource be passed.
+If it
+// is not then "null" will be passed to the init() hook. async_hooks.emitInit(id, type[, triggerId[, resource]]);

 // Call the before() callbacks.
 The reason for requiring both arguments is
-// explained in further detail below. async_hooks.emitBefore(id);
+// explained in further detail below. async_hooks.emitBefore(id, triggerId);

 // Call the after() callbacks. async_hooks.emitAfter(id);